TelevisionNinja/cppLib/README.md

 # cppLib
-A collection of some c++ functions
+A collection of c++ functions and data structures.
+The minimum C++ version is C++20

 Subjects that this library covers:
 - arrays & vectors
 - math
 - strings
+- data structures

 Arrays & Vectors:
-- utilities to manipulate arrays & array lists
+- utilities to manipulate arrays & vectors
 - search

 Math:
-- general math funcitons
+- general math functions

 Strings:
 - utilities to manipulate strings